-James R. Carroll heads the litigation practice of Skadden’s Boston office.
+James R. Carroll is head of Skadden’s Boston office.
 Mr. Carroll has broad experience — including jury trial experience — in consumer products, insurance, subprime-related issues and securities class action defense, as well as a broad array of complex civil litigations.

 Mr. Carroll is handling a number of purported class actions for major national life insurers and is defending a variety of purported class and individual actions in the life, disability and casualty insurance contexts.
 He won an appeal for one of the nation’s largest mutual fund complexes that reversed a lower court’s refusal to dismiss three putative class actions involving allegations of improper mutual fund "market timing" activities.
 Mr. Carroll also is representing investment advisers in regulatory inquiries and civil litigations in connection with the Bernard Madoff scandal.
 He also is defending one of the nation’s leading providers of variable annuities in class actions filed in multiple jurisdictions.
 Mr. Carroll regularly represents special committees and corporations in connection with derivative actions.